EU - Gender equality

-Only 3% (US$548 million) of the EUI’s bilateral allocable ODA was directed toward projects and programs that targeted gender equality as a principal goal, far below the DAC average of 6%.
+In 2020, only 4% (US$744 million) of the EUI’s bilateral allocable ODA was directed toward projects and programs that targeted gender equality as a principal goal, far below the DAC average of 7%.
 In absolute terms, the EUI ranks third among donors when considering absolute spending on principal gender funding.
-The EUI’s funding for projects with a principal gender focus remained consistent between 2015 and 2017 at 2% of bilateral allocable ODA.
+The EUI’s funding for projects with a principal gender focus increased slightly from 2018 and 2019 when it sat at 3% of bilateral allocable ODA.

-In addition, the EUI spent US$5.5 billion (34%) of its bilateral allocable ODA on projects that included gender as a significant objective (DAC average: 41%).
-The EUI’s financing of projects and programs with gender as a significant objective has consistently increased since 2015 when it stood at US$3.1 billion or 21% of bilateral allocable ODA.
+In addition, the EUI spent US$7.1 billion (35%) of its bilateral allocable ODA on projects that included gender as a significant objective (DAC average: 38%).
+The EUI’s financing of projects and programs with gender as a significant objective has consistently increased since 2015 when it stood at US$4.8 billion or 25% of bilateral allocable ODA.

-The remainder of the EUI’s bilateral allocable ODA (US$6.9 billion or 42%) was spent on projects that did not target gender at all, while US$3.4 billion (21%) was not screened against the gender marker in 2019.
+The remainder of the EUI’s bilateral allocable ODA (US$7.3 billion or 36%) was spent on projects that did not target gender at all, while US$5.0 billion (25%) was not screened against the gender marker in 2020.

-The EUI has fluctuated in its consistency of using the OECD gender policy marker: Although all bilateral allocable ODA was screened in 2017, 26% was not screened in 2018 and 21% was not screened in 2019
+The EUI’s consistency in using the OECD gender policy marker has fluctuated in recent years: although all bilateral allocable ODA was screened against the marker in 2016 and 2017, around 21% was not screened in 2019 and 25% was not screened in 2020

 DG INTPA’s Directorate on Human Development, Migration, Governance and Peace leads policy development on gender in external action

-DG INTPA’s gender equality work is guided by the ‘European Consensus on Development’ and the ‘EU Global Strategy’, which identify equality and women empowerment as a cross-cutting issue for all EU policies.
-Priorities include empowering women and girls, ending violence against women and girls, and ending harmful practices
+DG INTPA’s gender equality work is guided by the ‘European Consensus on Development’ and the ‘EU Global Strategy’, which identify equality and wome’s empowerment as a cross-cutting issue for all EU policies.
+Priorities include empowering women and girls, ending violence against women and girls, and ending harmful practices.